peshzen/COL/README.md

-# Chaverim of Union County Website
+# Chaverim of Linden Website

-Production-ready static website for Chaverim of Union County.
+Production-ready static website for Chaverim of Linden.

 ## Stack
 - HTML5